personium/website/src/getting-started/setup-sample-apps.md

 ## Personium Trails

-This is a sample application that captures the movement history data accumulated on Google into PDS and discloses a part of the data to others.
+This is a sample application that captures the location history data accumulated on Google into PDS and allow user to discloses selected data to third parties.

 * [Personium Trails](https://github.com/personium/app-personium-trails)